StackOps/portal-installer/README.md

 # portal-installer

-Script for automated installation of StackOps Portal
+Script for automated installation of StackOps Portal and Chargeback

 ## How to use it